Physician Burnout: The Four Horsemen of the Burnout Apocalypse

 Ask yourself:

-“How am I perhaps acting like a workaholic, superhero, emotion-free, lone ranger here?”
+“How am I perhaps acting like a workaholic, superhero, perfectionist, lone ranger here?”

 When you notice one of the four horsemen beneath your automatic behavior in this area …